-Due to the capacity of species in the genus Inga for biological nitrogen fixation (BNF) (Pennington, 1997), the trees generally have a lower carbon-to-nitrogen ratio (herein C:N ratio) in their foliage, which produces high-quality leaf litter and has the potential to accelerate loss of lignin and soluble C in the leaf litter (Talbot & Treseder, 2012).
-High-quality leaf litter, either due to the identity of leaves
+Due to the capacity of species in the genus Inga for biological nitrogen fixation (BNF) (Pennington 1997) the trees generally have a lower carbon to nitrogen ratio (herein C:N ratio) in their foliage, which produces high quality leaf litter and has the potential to accelerate loss of lignin and soluble C in the leaf litter (Talbot and Treseder 2012).
+High quality leaf litter, either due to the identity of leaves (i.e., specific C:N ratio) or addition of resources (e.g., necromass) can increase microbial activity and accelerate decomposition (Talbot and Treseder 2012; Clay et al. 2013; Shik and Kaspari 2010; Zhang and Zak 1995).
+Differing C:N ratios have been shown to correlate with altered microbial communities and to affect potential synergisms in decompositions rates (Chapman et al. 2013), ultimately influencing nutrient cycling.
+Changes in microbial communities due to nutrient availability could potentially lead to increases in decomposition rates, which in turn could cause the loss of habitat space for soil arthropods, including leaf litter ants (Shik and Kaspari 2010).
+Nevertheless, increased decomposition rates could also lead to increases in soil macrofauna abundance and richness, especially fungi grazers

-(i.e., specific C:N ratio) or addition of resources (e.g., necromass), can increase microbial activity and accelerate decomposition (Clay et al., 2013; Shik & Kaspari, 2010; Talbot & Treseder, 2012; Zhang & Zak, 1995).
-Differing C:N ratios have been shown to correlate with altered microbial communities and to affect potential synergisms in decompositions rates (Chapman et al., 2013), ultimately influencing nutrient cycling.
-Changes in microbial communities due to nutrient availability could potentially lead to increases in decomposition rates, which in turn could cause the loss of habitat space for soil arthropods, including leaf litter ants (Shik & Kaspari, 2010).
-Nevertheless, increased decomposition rates could also lead to increases in soil macrofauna abundance and richness, especially for fungi grazers (i.e., Collembola), increasing availability of resources (e.g., prey) for ground-dwelling ants.
-Although past studies have shown the effects that C:N ratio has on microbial communities and feedback loops between them (Beare et al., 1992; Coleman, 2011), it remains elusive how the C:N ratio affects ground-dwelling ant communities.
+(i.e., Collembola) hence increasing availability of resources (e.g., prey) for ground-dwelling ants.
+While past studies have shown the effects that C:N ratio has on microbial communities and feedback loops between these (Coleman 2011; Beare et al. 1992), it remains elusive how the C:N ratio affects ground-dwelling ant communities.

-In this study, we investigate how leaf litter from Inga micheliana (a N-fixing species) and Alchornea latifolia (a non-N-fixing species) influences leaf litter ant communities.
-Ants (Hymenoptera: Formicidae) are highly abundant and diverse in tropical ecosystems (Hölldobler & Wilson, 1990) and are regularly used to assess ecosystem responses to land management (Offenberg, 2015).
-They also serve as ecosystem engineers (e.g., through soil bioturbation) (Lobry de Bruyn, 1999; Nkem et al., 2000; Vandermeer & Perfecto, 2007), biocontrol agents (Morris & Perfecto, 2016; Perfecto & Castiñeiras, 1998; Philpott & Armbrecht, 2006; Vandermeer et al., 2010), and are good indicators of ecosystem health (Benckiser, 2010).
-Ants respond to changes in local factors such as tree species richness, tree abundance, and leaf litter biomass (Armbrecht et al., 2005; De la Mora et al., 2013; Philpott & Armbrecht, 2006).
-Furthermore, shaded-coffee farms have been shown to support a high diversity of ants and other leaf litter arthropods (Perfecto et al., 1996, 2014; Philpott et al., 2004).
-However, little is known about how ground-dwelling ant species respond to changes in the C:N ratio of leaf litter in tropical agroecosystems (Philpott & Armbrecht, 2006).
+In this study, we investigate how leaf litter from Inga micheliana (a N fixing species) and Alchornea latifolia (a non-N fixing species) influence leaf litter ant communities.
+Ants (Hymenoptera: Formicidae) are highly abundant and diverse in tropical ecosystems (Hölldobler and Wilson 1990) and are regularly used to assess ecosystem responses to land management (Offenberg 2015).
+They also serve as ecosystem engineers (e.g., through soil bioturbation) (Vandermeer and Perfecto 2007; Nkem et al. 2000; Bruyn 1999) biocontrol agents (Vandermeer, Perfecto, and Philpott 2010; Morris and Perfecto 2016; Philpott and Armbrecht 2006; Ivette Perfecto and Castiñeiras 1998), and are good indicators of ecosystem health (Benckiser 2010).
+Ants respond to changes in local factors such as tree species richness, tree abundance and leaf litter biomass (Armbrecht et al., 2005; De la Mora et al., 2013; Philpott and Armbrecht, 2006).
+Furthermore, shaded-coffee farms have been shown to support a high diversity of ants and other leaf litter arthropods (Perfecto et al. 1996; Philpott et al. 2004; Perfecto, Vandermeer, and Philpott 2014).
+However, little is known about how ground-dwelling ant species respond to changes in the C:N ratio of leaf litter in tropical agroecosystems (Philpott and Armbrecht 2006).

 We examined the abundance, richness, and community composition of ground-dwelling ant communities in leaf litter from I. micheliana and A. latifolia in a shaded-coffee agroecosystem.
 We specifically asked: (1) How does the leaf litter environment differ between I. micheliana and A. latifolia?
-(2) Do differences in environmental factors between I. micheliana and A. latifolia correlate with differences in ant abundance and species richness? and (3) Do differences in environmental factors between I. micheliana and A. latifolia correlate with differences in environmental factors between I. micheliana and A. latifolia correlate with differences in environmental factors between I. micheliana and A. latifolia correlate with differences in ant community composition?
-Since I. micheliana carries out BNF (Pennington, 1997; Romero-Alvarado et al., 2002), we predicted a lower C:N ratio in the leaf litter that accumulates beneath its crown as compared to A. latifolia, which does not fix N. Furthermore, we predicted that increased nutrient availability influences ground-dwelling ant abundance and richness, with greater ant abundance and richness in leaf litter with a lower C:N ratio.
+(2) Do difference in environmental factors between I. micheliana and A. latifolia correlate with differences in ant abundance and species richness?
+(3) Do differences in environmental factors between I. micheliana and A. latifolia correlate with differences in ant community composition?
+Since the I. micheliana carries out BNF (Pennington 1997; Romero-Alvarado et al. 2002) we predicted a lower C:N ratio in the leaf litter that accumulates beneath its crown, as compared to A. latifolia that does not fix N. Furthermore, we predicted that increased nutrient availability influences ground-dwelling ant abundance and richness, with greater ant abundance and richness in leaf litter with a lower C:N ratio.